 Dr. Liao is dedicated to the highest standards of patient care.
 Dr. Liao brings the latest techniques in cosmetic and reconstructive surgery to serve patients, tailored to each patient's anatomy and desires.

-His practice includes 1) all aspects of breast surgery: breast lift (mastopexy), breast augmentation, reduction mammaplasty, reconstruction (DIEP, TMG/TUG, SIEA, SGAP, TRAM), 2) all aspects of facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift, otoplasty, Botox and fillers, 3) body contouring: tummy tucks, liposuction.
+He is expert in 1) breast surgery: breast lift (mastopexy), breast augmentation, reduction mammaplasty, all reconstruction methods, 2) facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift, otoplasty, Botox and fillers, 3) body contouring: tummy tucks, liposuction.

 When Dr. Liao is involved in the care of a patient, it is a personal and expert relationship.
 He reciprocates the trust of a patient and her loved ones with great technical skill, aesthetic sense and the best science has to offer.

 Dr. Liao strives to improve patient care through clinical and basic research innovation.
 He has contributed numerous original works on various topics in breast surgery, such as novel techniques in cosmetic breast surgery as well as reconstruction.
-His work is often focused on patient safety, such as prevention of deep vein thrombosis in breast reconstructive patients and how to manage challenging reconstructive problems.
+His work is often focused on patient safety, such as prevention of deep vein thrombosis and how to manage challenging reconstructive problems.
+He is particularly interested in how to make smarter decisions before surgery.

 Dr. Liao is active at the national and international level, through major surgical organizations, such as the American Society of Plastic Surgery, Plastic Surgery Research Council, American Burn Association and the American College of Surgeons.
 He and his research fellows present at national meetings regularly, on topics ranging from breast reconstruction to craniofacial developmental genetics.